 By Chandrima Pal Jul.
 29, 2019

-In April this year, a guide from Ranthambore National Park was suspended for pelting stones at a sleeping tiger.
+Last year, a guide from Ranthambore National Park was suspended for pelting stones at a sleeping tiger.
 At Periyar Tiger Reserve, safari vehicles were found entering the core area unaccompanied by authorised guides, setting fires and littering.
 Our insatiable appetite for spotting a tiger in the wild is threatening the existence of the very creature it is meant to protect.

 In recent years, Maharashtra’s six tiger reserves have seen a remarkable spike in their tiger population.
 But before you start celebrating, here are some sobering facts.
 The state that boasts of a count of 312 tigers in the latest census, also holds the distinction of mismanaging its reserves the most, giving in to unbridled and irresponsible tourism that is adversely affecting the tiger’s fragile habitat and its health.